MarcL/marclittlemore.com/pages/now.md

 ## Current Focus

-* Writing about my experience in running a [Code Club](https://www.codeclub.org.uk/).
-* Writing an article on unit testing JavaScript applications.
+* Writing about JavaScript testing.
-* Planning a course on JavaScript unit testing.
+* Writing a course about JavaScript testing.
-* Building an email list for my unit testing course.
+* Building an email list for my JavaScript testing course which you can sign up for here: [JavaScript Testing Made Easy]({{site.url}}/courses/javascript-testing-made-easy)
-* Learning to use a [Bullet Journal](http://bulletjournal.com/).

 ## Up Next

-* Fixing a broken mac-mini.
+* Setting up my studio to record my new course.

 ## Always doing